-- Reset button.
-Pressing the Reset button resets the modem router.
-If the Reset button is pressed for at least seven seconds and the Power LED blinks white, the modem router returns to its factory settings. - Ethernet ports.
-Four Gigabit Ethernet RJ-45 LAN ports to connect the modem router to LAN devices. - Cable port.
-Connect the cable port to a cable wall outlet or a line splitter. - DC power connector.
+- USB port.
+Use the USB port to connect a USB storage device to the cable modem router. - Ethernet ports 1-4.
+Four Gigabit Ethernet RJ-45 LAN ports to connect the cable modem router to LAN devices. - Reset button.
+Pressing the Reset button resets the cable modem router.
+If the Reset button is pressed for at least seven seconds and the Power LED blinks green, the cable modem router returns to its factory settings. - Coaxial cable connector.
+Use a coaxial cable to connect the coaxial cable connector to a cable wall outlet.

+- DC power connector.
 Connect the power adapter that came in the product package to the DC power connector. - Power On/Off button.
-Press the Power On/Off button to provide power to the modem router.
+Press the Power On/Off button to provide power to the cable modem router.